The best protection against fake jobs is education and vigilance

 Interviews are essential to the hiring process, and legitimate companies will have a formalised procedure.
 Be cautious of any vacancy that offers you the position without an interview, as it's likely to be a fake job.

 Genuine job adverts are detailed and well-written.
-Poor grammar, typos, and vague descriptions are signs of a potential scam.
+Be on the lookout for poor grammar, typos, and vague descriptions are signs of a potential scam.

 Scammers may ask for bank details, National Insurance numbers, or payments for application processing, like DBS checks.
-Legitimate companies only request such information after a job offer and do not charge fees.
+Legitimate companies only request such information after a job offer.

-Tip: you can check gov.uk to see if you require a DBS for a specific role or have any further concerns.
+Top tip: You can always check gov.uk to see if you require a DBS for a specific role or have any further concerns.

 Sometimes, you just have to trust your gut.
 While researching a company is your best defence, scammers are pretty clever today.
 If something doesn't add up, it's always best to play it safe.